What he does: Builds the next big idea – sometimes in the middle of the night

-Steve serves on the board of directors of Aquion Energy, AutoGrid, Control4, Pocket, Refactored Materials, Sentient Energy, and SunRun.
-Steve also serves on the board of the Nueva School.
+Steve is on the board of directors of Aquion Energy, AutoGrid, Bolt Threads, Pocket, Sentient Energy, Beepi and Sunrun.

-An entrepreneur who lives at the intersection of business, technology, and design, Steve’s innovations have won him over 40 patents and several design awards, including the Business Week Design of the Decade Award, red dot 2009, IDEA99 Gold and Bronze Awards, NeoCon Gold and Most Innovative New Product Awards.
+The kid that wanted to be a race car driver grew up to be an entrepreneur who works at the intersection of business, technology, and design.
+Steve’s innovations have won him over 77 patents and several design awards, including the Business Week Design of the Decade Award, red dot design award 2009, IDEA99 Gold and Bronze Awards, NeoCon Gold and Most Innovative New Product Awards.